 - Students must attend their selected schedule for full time attendance.
 (This does not include the (30) minute lunch.
-(Students are entitled to two 15-min breaks while on school premises.) - All students are expected to attend their contracted schedule unless special accommodation is arranged. - Students are required to call the school and speak with an administrator at least 1 hour before the start time when he/she will be absent. - Attendance punch-in cut-off times: MORNING 9:45 AM Tues-Fri / 8:45 AM Saturday, EVENING 4:45 PM Tues-Fri / 3:45 PM Saturday.
-(Students are considered tardy and may be dismissed for the day at the instructor's discretion.) - Make-Up: Morning students are permitted to arrive 1 hour earlier than their scheduled start time and leave 1 hour after scheduled end time (day students MUST be clocked out and off the premises by 5:30PM the latest); Evening students are permitted to arrive 2 hours before scheduled start time.
-Must be approved by instructor. - Attendance is tracked via digital time clock punches.
+(Students are entitled to two 15-min breaks while on school premises.) - Students are required to call the school and speak with an administrator at least 1 hour before the start time when he/she will be tardy or absent. - Attendance punch-in cut-off times: MORNING 9:45 AM Tues-Fri / 8:45 AM Saturday, EVENING 4:45 PM Tues-Fri / 3:45 PM Saturday.
+(Students are considered tardy and may be dismissed for the day at the instructor's discretion.) - Flex Schedule: Students contracted on a flex schedule must complete their minimum required hours weekly (24). - Attendance is tracked via digital time clock punches.
 Time clock punch change request must be submitted online and approved by administration before changes are made. - Saturdays are mandatory practical days; unexcused absences on Saturdays may result in disciplinary action. - In case of unforeseen circumstances that result in school closure, students are excused and do not accrue absent hours. - Leave of Absence is available to students upon request with appropriate documentation and approval. - A student only has 2 times to officially change schedules during their program.
 The graduation date is amended from the effective date of the schedule change.
-Student must be meeting SAP to be eligible for a schedule change.
+Students must be meeting SAP to be eligible for a schedule change.
 Change request must be completed with administration.

-Day Morning Evening

-Tuesday 9:30 AM - 4:30 PM 4:30 PM - 10:00 PM

-Wednesday 9:30 AM - 4:30 PM 4:30 PM - 10:00 PM

-Thursday 9:30 AM - 4:30 PM 4:30 PM - 10:00 PM

-Friday 9:30 AM - 4:30 PM 4:30 PM - 10:00 PM

-Saturday 8:30 AM - 3:30 PM 3:30 PM - 9:00 PM

-Total Hours for Week 32.5 25
+Day Morning Schedule Evening Schedule Flex Schedule Tuesday 9:30 AM - 4:30 PM 4:30 PM - 10:00 PM Minimum 24 hrs/week Wednesday 9:30 AM - 4:30 PM 4:30 PM - 10:00 PM Minimum 24 hrs/week Thursday 9:30 AM - 4:30 PM 4:30 PM - 10:00 PM Minimum 24 hrs/week Friday 9:30 AM - 4:30 PM 4:30 PM - 10:00 PM Minimum 24 hrs/week Saturday 8:30 AM - 3:30 PM 3:30 PM - 9:00 PM Minimum 24 hrs/week Sunday Closed Closed Closed Monday Closed Closed Closed